buhari44/weatherApp/readMe.md

                     Weather App

-THis website displays the current and future weather condition of any city The features include
+THis website display the current and future weather condition of any city The features include
 1.city name
 2.icon that displays the current situation of a country